By Caleb Luketic, Steelers Correspondent, Mon, Mar 16th 11:40pm EDT

 Fantasy Impact: While Williams will undoubtedly get heavy touches, his outlook against a stout Ravens run D isn't good.
 Especially considering he is coming back from a thigh injury.
 I see Williams as a low end RB2 play this week.

-By Mike Wright, Panthers Correspondent, Tue, Sep 23rd 5:28pm EDT
+By Mike Wright, Steelers Correspondent, Tue, Sep 23rd 5:28pm EDT

 DeAngelo Williams was inactive this past week, leading to playing time for Jonathan Stewart and Mike Tolbert.
 It did not end well for them.
 Tolbert is now on the IR/designated to return list and Stewart has a sprained knee that will likely cost him a month of time.
 (Source: Joe Person on Twitter